This post may contain affiliate links. Please read our disclosure policy.

 - Greens: The color won’t remain a pretty pink hue, but adding greens is a wonderful way to quickly absorb a few servings of vegetables.
 I like using spinach or kale most often in smoothies.

-- Nuts and seeds: Think of adding peanut butter, almond butter or seeds like flax seeds, chia seeds or hemp seeds.
+- Nuts and seeds: Think of adding peanut butter, almond butter, cashew butter, or seeds like flax seeds, chia seeds or hemp seeds.
 They all add great plant-based protein and fiber.

 - Sweeteners: While I think the strawberries and ripe bananas create a perfectly sweet smoothie, you may want to add some honey, maple syrup or agave syrup, especially if you’re adding some veggies in there.
 I would recommend tasting first and adjusting as you see fit.